mozilla/deepspeech-playbook/ENVIRONMENT.md

 Successfully tagged deepspeech:0.9.3
 ```

 If you see this message, your Docker image has been built correctly.
-You can verify this by running the command `sudo docker image ls` as below:
+You can verify this by running the command `docker image ls` as below:

 ```
-(deepspeech-training-venv) $ sudo docker image ls
+(deepspeech-training-venv) $ docker image ls

 REPOSITORY              TAG              IMAGE ID       CREATED         SIZE deepspeech              0.9.3            c2ec2476fedb   6 minutes ago   4.85GB